sp4rkie/docsis-cable-load-monitor/README.md

 - alphanumeric support

-An example console output for 16 downstream channel frequencies could look like this:
+An example console output for 16 downstream channel frequencies could look like this

         reading downstream channel frequencies from cache
         downstream channel frequencies now in use: [ 16 ] 546 530 538 554 562 570 578 586 594 602 610 618 626 634 642 650